• Skip to main content

 Apple Sponge

-This quick and simple Apple Sponge recipe was recorded by Nana Ling in 1941.
-It can be enjoyed thoroughly (I recommend with a scoop of ice cream) right now if you have four apples and a few simple ingredients – and the 15 minutes it takes to get it into the oven.
+This quick and simple Apple Sponge Recipe was recorded by Nana Ling in 1941.
+Known in some parts of the world as Eve's Sponge, it can be enjoyed thoroughly (I recommend with a scoop of ice cream) right now if you have four apples, a few simple ingredients, and the 15 minutes it takes to get it into the oven.

-Nana Ling’s handwritten recipes are such a treasure, and this one is again a winner.
+Nana Ling's handwritten recipes are such a treasure, and this Apple Sponge Pudding Recipe is another a winner.

 handwritten apple sponge recipe.